 WHAT INSPIRED YOU WHEN CREATING THE LAPONIE OF SCANDINAVIA ARTWORK?

-I was inspired by the landscapes and details in the nature of northern Finland.
+I was inspired by the landscapes and details in the nature of Northern Finland.
 I painted rain, mist, fresh lakes, moss, pines, spruces, snow, wind, mountain brooks and northern lights.
 In addition to Lapland I think I also had the Finnish archipelago in mind, as it’s more familiar to me personally.

 HOW DID YOU INTERPRET THE NO-NONSENSE IDENTITY OF THE BRAND?

 I worked quite intuitively.
-That is how I like to work, I try not to analyze too much.
+That is how I like to work, I try not to analyse too much.
 I of course always read the brief at first, but I don’t go back to it very often so that I can keep my mind open and let the process flow by itself.
 When I heard about this brand and the ideas behind it, I instantly felt that I knew how I wanted to interpret it in illustration.

 I wanted to create something fresh and simple, but not too polished.
 I don’t believe in polished beauty and I really don’t like cosmetics and skincare brands that promise too much, something completely unrealistic.
-Obviously too often skincare brands try to make people think some kind of perfect beauty should be pursued by adapting a complicated skin care routine with a dozen different products.
+Obviously too often skincare brands try to make people think some kind of perfect beauty should be pursued by adapting a complicated skincare routine with a dozen different products.
 So I was inspired by the idea of simplicity in Laponie.

 HOW DOES THIS SIMPLICITY TRANSLATE INTO THE ARTWORK?

-The color palette was already fixed when I started working on the illustration.
+The colour palette was already fixed when I started working on the illustration.
 It was very easy for me to use the colors, they felt natural and suitable for my illustration style.
 I wanted to illustrate simple textures like splashes of water, clouds and rays of sunlight.
-By combining the fresh color palette with the textures of nature I wanted to create an atmosphere that is strong and timeless.
+By combining the fresh colour palette with the textures of nature I wanted to create an atmosphere that is strong and timeless.